iharshchauhan/harshc/content/posts/Currently Writing/index.md

 ---
-title: "Reshaping Learning: The Edtech Revolution in the Post-COVID Era"
+title: "[WIP] Reshaping Learning: The Edtech Revolution in the Post-COVID Era"
 date: 2023-06-18
 description: "The landscape of education technology (Edtech) has been radically transformed in the wake of the COVID-19 pandemic, with seismic shifts in how educational content is delivered and consumed.
 As traditional learning environments were disrupted, there arose an unprecedented reliance on digital platforms, catalyzing a period of intense growth and innovation in the Edtech sector."
 tags: [Startup, Deep-Dive Analysis]